iO-Academy/AcademyPortal/README.md

 PUT
 - Checks if user email address exists in database.
 Adds test score to applicant entry in database.
-- To add an applicant's test score to the database, the request should be sent as a PUT request to /api/aptiudeScore in the following JSON format:
+- To add an applicant's test score to the database, the request should be sent as a PUT request to /api/aptitudeScore in the following JSON format:
-  - `{"email": 'example@email.com, "aptitude": 'integer'}`
+  - `{"email": 'example@email.com, "aptitude": integer}`
 The score should be an integer 0-100.
 - Returns success true/false:
   - If email exists in the database, adds applicant test store to the database.
     - `{"success": true, "message": "Updated the applicants aptitude score", "data": []}`
-  - If email exists in the database, and applicant already has a aptitude score then add the aptitude score to the assessmentNotes with a time stamp.
+  - If email exists in the database, and the applicant already has an aptitude score then it adds the aptitude score to the assessmentNotes with a time stamp.
     - `{"success": true, "message": "Updated the applicants assessment notes", "data": []}`
   - If email does not exist in the database
     - `{"success": false, "message": "Aptitude score not added - email not found", "data": []}`